 John saw the Roman soldiers pierce the side of Isa al Masih with a spear.
 Out came blood and water separated, indicating that the prophet had died of heart failure.

 The Injil records a final event on that day – the burial.

 57 As evening approached, there came a rich man from Arimathea, named Joseph, who had himself become a disciple of Jesus.
 58 Going to Pilate, he asked for Jesus’ body, and Pilate ordered that it be given to him.
 59 Joseph took the body, wrapped it in a clean linen cloth, 60 and placed it in his own new tomb that he had cut out of the rock.
 He rolled a big stone in front of the entrance to the tomb and went away.
 61 Mary Magdalene and the other Mary were sitting there opposite the tomb.
 (Matthew 27:57-61)

 Day 6 – Good Friday

 Each day in the Jewish calendar began at sunset.
-So that day 6 of the week began with the Prophet sharing his last supper with his disciples.
-By the end of the day he had been arrested, put on trial many times, crucified, pierced with a spear, and buried.
+So day 6 of the week began with the Prophet sharing his last supper with his disciples.
+By the end of the day, he had been arrested, put on trial many times, crucified, pierced with a spear, and buried.
 This day is often referred to as ‘Good Friday’.
 That raises the question: How can a day of betrayal, torture and death of a prophet ever be referred to as ‘good’?
 Why Good Friday and not ‘Bad Friday’?

-This is a great question that we answer by continuing the Injil’s account over the next days.
+This is a great question that we answer by continuing the Injil’s account over the next few days.
 But a clue is found in the timeline if we notice this Friday was on the holy day of Nisan 14, the same Passover day the Jews sacrificed a lamb for their deliverance from death in Egypt 1500 years before.